dantasse/swot_perderder/README.md

 image search API.
 Best bet in the future if you want to update this is to use [Bing](https://msdn.microsoft.com/en-us/library/dn760791(v=bsynd.50).aspx), I guess.

+Also, at one point I tried to reconfigure this as a Flask app that runs on Amazon's Elastic Beanstalk.
+I think that was dumb; it can just run on an EC2 free micro instance.
+Any references that are still around to Flask or EB can be ignored for the time being.